 Volunteer Opportunities/Student Involvement

 - The Peer Health Education Program provides students with a volunteer opportunity to become a Peer Health Mentor and motivate their fellow students towards top-notch health.
 If you have good communication skills, are interested in health and health-related issues, and would like to be a leader and role model for your fellow peers, this opportunity could be for you.

 - The U of S offers students a variety of audition-only musical opportunities, such as the Greystone Singers, Music Theatre, the University Chorus, and the Wind Orchestra.

 - The University of Saskatchewan Students' Union offers students a variety of opportunities to get involved on campus, such as through the Help Centre, Pride Centre, Women's Centre, Food Centre, or Safewalk program.

-- The U of S is also home to a wide variety of groups, such as the African Students' Association, Youth for Environmental Sustainability in Saskatchewan, and many more - if you're interested, get involved.
+- The U of S is also home to a wide variety of groups, such as the Biology Club, Debate Society, and many more - if you're interested, get involved.
 You can also search for groups on PAWS.
 On the left hand side below where you access your email, you will find a link and icon for groups.

 - Become a notetaker for Disability Services for Students.
 The time commitment is very minimal considering it would be for the classes you already attend.